 While Randolphs shot blocking is promising, other indicators bode poorly, such as his high turnover rate.
 Additionally, Randolphs performances were significantly worse when playing top competition.
 Against Ken Pomeroy top 100 teams, Randolph posted a -1.7 PAWS/40.

-While UCLA was good, a Win Scores analysis attributes most of that success to phenom Kevin Love
+While UCLA was good, a Win Scores analysis attributes most of that success to phenom Kevin Love, as noted above.

 While Gordon is young and can cite a coaching distraction, his statistics clearly indicate an overrated prospect.
 Among basketball fans, there seems to be a consensus that Gordon is likely top 7 prospect and certainly lottery worthy.
 Statistically, there are several worrying signs, including a high volume of turnovers and a low assist-to-turnover ratio.
 Furthermore, there are signs Gordon feasted on the weak, as he put up a -2.9 PAWS/40 against Ken Pomeroys top 100 teams.